MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetpingetid.md

 ## -description

-The **AcxTargetPinGetId** given an existing ACXTARGETPIN object returns an Id value.
+The **AcxTargetPinGetId** function given an existing ACXTARGETPIN object returns an Id value.

 ## -parameters